aamini11/Notes/Beans.md

 # Theory (Why)

 What is dependency injection?
 It's simply a way of writing/architecting OOP applications to make them more configurable and easy to test.
-The idea is that a well written OOP application can be thought of as an organized collection of different helper classes all communicating and working together to accomplish some task.
-Dependency injection just suggests we make a few tweaks in how our classes are created so that we can make our application more flexible.
+The idea is that a well written OOP application can be thought of as an organized collection of different classes/modules all communicating and working together to accomplish different tasks.
+Dependency injection is just a pattern where we slightly tweak how our classes are constructed so that we can make our application more flexible.
 Below is the exact definition of what dependency injection is.
 Later we examine what the benefits of applying dependency injection are and how it changes the way we structure our apps.
 ## Definition

 The definition of dependency injection is simply this: If we have a Class X that relies on code from Class Y to work, then instead of having X create an instance of Y, an instance of Y should be passed in as a parameter to X instead.